Are you getting ready to write your SATs? Read on to learn how to create the best SAT study plan to optimize your performance.

 One of the most important things you can do before beginning the process of studying for the SAT is to understand what types of questions you’ll be expected to answer.

-That's right - not only should you study the correct answers to the SAT, but you should study the questions themselves!
-This will ensure that you genuinely understand the question clearly and can provide the best possible answer.
+That's right - not only should you study the correct answers to the SAT, but you should study the questions themselves.
+This will guarantee that you understand the question clearly and can provide the best possible answer.

 You can start by researching practice tests and practice questions to see what the test entails.
 This way, there will be no surprises when your test date comes around.

-It's important to note that the SAT questions change minimally from year to year.
-With this said, the subject matter remains the same.
+The SAT questions don’t change all that much from year to year.
+With this said the subject matter remains the same.
 So, the more versions of an SAT practice test you study, the better you’ll be able to grasp the material!

 Writing a PSAT will give you a generalized idea of what sections of the test come naturally to you and which ones you need to spend more time working on.
 This way, you can tailor your SAT study plan to put more effort into the subjects you find challenging while reinforcing your strengths.

-For example, if math is something you already find challenging, you may find both math sections on the SAT troubling.
-When you self-test, you can diagnose issues and spend more time studying math questions to answer the questions smoothly on the SAT.
+For example, if math is something you find challenging, you may struggle with both math sections on the SAT.
+When you self-test, you can target areas of weakness and spend more time studying math questions to answer the questions smoothly on the SAT.

 Once you finish writing your PSAT, evaluate your score and make a note of it - you'll want to compare scores each time you write the PSAT to see if you're improving.

-There's no getting around it - the key to a successful SAT score depends significantly on how much time you've spent practicing.
+The key to a successful SAT score depends on how much time you've spent practicing.
 Rome wasn't built in a day, and neither is a stellar SAT score!

 Now that we’ve covered how you can optimize your SAT prep, we’ll go over different ways you can schedule your SAT study time.
 Here, you’ll see how to break down your time depending on when you start studying.